baddestguy/SainthoodStories/deploy/readme.md

 1. Set platform to `x64
 1. Clean Solution
 1. Run
+    1. Note, you will get an exception on first cursor move, that has so far proven to be ignorable

 ### 2c.
 Run UWP remotely
 1. Set Target machine to `Remote Machine`